Robbie-2055/Simulated-Autonomous-robot-MoveBase-Node-/README.md

    ![Picture3](https://github.com/user-attachments/assets/4650b9e2-ccb4-422d-821b-8770609302af)

-## How to use
-1. Install ROS noetic and TurtleBot3 package

-2. Clone repository
-   * git clone
-   * cd

-3. Build workspace
-   * catkin_make
-   * source devel/setup.bash

-4. Launch simulation
-   *
-   *

-6. Open RViz and set a goal by clicking the “2D Nav Goal” tool.

 ## Evaluation

 The navigation system was tested in simulation, and the robot successfully reached its goals by computing optimal paths using the A* algorithm.
 The DWA planner handled real-time obstacle avoidance effectively.